Blackburn Bluebird IV: Operational history

 Like the wooden Bluebirds, the Bluebird IV was heavily used by flying clubs; the side-by-side seating arrangement was considered to be particularly beneficial for instructional flying.
-However, it unfortunately suffered from a high attrition rate, several aircraft were reportedly lost in fatal crashes, which included a number of unexplained dives into the ground from normal cruising flight.
+However, it suffered from a high attrition rate.
+Several aircraft were reportedly lost in fatal crashes, which included a number of unexplained dives into the ground from normal cruising flight.
 Several of the privately owned Bluebird IVs undertook a number of pioneering long-distance flights, the most famous of which was the round-the-world trip by Mrs Victor Bruce, and also included a number of flights to Australia and Africa.

 Blackburn had ambitions for substantial sales of the Bluebird IV in the United States.
 According, it established the Detroit-based company Blackburn Corporation of America with the intention to manufacture and sell both the Bluebird IV and other company aircraft to customers across the whole of North America and much of South America, with one exception being Brazil.
 However, a total of six Bluebird IVs would ever be ordered under this initiative.

 Overseas operations of the Bluebird IV saw it being used for a range of purposes.
 One was used in Rhodesia to provide pleasure flights over the Victoria Falls during the early 1930s.
 Another aircraft reportedly performed the first purely commercial flight around Australia in a sales tour that started on 24 October 1931 and ended on 6 December of that year.
 A few overseas training schools also used Bluebird IVs.

 No Bluebirds have been preserved, the last aircraft is believed to have been broken up at Hamsey Green during 1947.